 Application approval and submission

-Before you can submit an application for funding to an external organisation to conduct research, it must be approved by the Deputy Vice-Chancellor (Research, Development and Industry).
+Before you can submit an application for funding to an external organisation to conduct research, it must be approved by the Deputy Vice-Chancellor (Research and Engagement).

 This includes proposals which list Charles Sturt University either as the lead organisation or a participating organisation.